Economic Development

 • receive expert guidance to turn results into action

 The Foundation selected the Shelby area to conduct the first assessment and recruited a team of community leaders to gain knowledge around economic development activities, conduct the assessment and build relationships with state economic development funders.
 On August 29, 2018 a community assessment was conducted where a cross-section of community leaders and residents shared their thoughts, feelings and aspirations about the Shelby area.
 A second community assessment was conducted by a similar process in the Pentwater area in June of 2019, as led by the Pentwater Vision Team.
 In collaboration with the Village of Hesperia, the Right Place, and the Oceana County Economic Alliance, the Foundation completed a community assessment of Hesperia in fall 2021.
+Our most recent community assessment in Walkerville was conducted in January 2024.

 As a product of these assessments, consultants from the Community Economic Development Association of Michigan (CEDAM), produced comprehensive reports after receiving, summarizing and analyzing community feedback.